Five subtle questions to help gauge your aging parent’s health

 If you notice a new or fresh look, it’s a good sign that they are keeping up with their daily appearance.
 This can also be a good indicator if they are keeping up with their finances.

 Depression can be a common issue for seniors.
 They might want to stay at home, where they’re comfortable, and keep to themselves.
 Check their calendar and ask them how their friends are doing.
 Did they win at BINGO?
 What else are they doing to stay social?

 I saw that your lawn was mowed.
 Did the neighbor kid do that for you?

 The answer to this question can mean one of two things: 1) they are maintaining their home themselves or 2) they have someone nearby to help if they need it.
 If the answer was the former, make sure to ask a neighbor or friend to check-in on your loved one, whenever you’re not able to.

 How is your car treating you?

 As our loved ones get older, it may become more difficult for them to see while driving, especially at night.
 If they complain about seeing, hearing or anything that may impair their ability to drive, it may no longer be safe for them to get behind the wheel.

 If your loved ones are struggling with daily tasks or their health and safety are at risk, it might be time to consider assisted living.
-At Generations Senior Living, our team of professionals has more than 50 years of experience providing seniors the independent lifestyle they want and the care they need.
+At Generations Senior Living, our team of professionals has more than 50 years of experience providing residents in our active senior communities the independent lifestyle they want and the care they need.
 Contact us to learn more.